How Rising Inflation in Nigeria Affects You

 The rising global inflation rate means Nigerians will be paying more for imported goods, which would trigger surge in the demand for forex in the country, consequently leading to further depreciation of the local currency.

-A look at the official forex market showed that Naira is currently trading at N420.5/$1 falling from the average of N416/$1 recorded in the previous year.
+A look at the official forex market showed that Naira is currently trading at N1,488/$1 falling from the average of N750/$1 recorded in same month of the previous year.
 This is despite the constant intervention of the Central Bank in the market to manage exchange rate volatility.

-On the reverse side, the currency has faced worse downturn in the less regulated markets like the parallel and P2P markets, where naira is trading above N600 to a dollar, despite the starting the year at N565/$1.
+On the reverse side, the currency has faced worse downturn in the less regulated markets like the parallel and P2P markets, where naira is trading about N1500 to a dollar as against N740/$1 traded as of this time last year.

 Read also: This is not Right Time to Invest, Hold Your Money